hckhanh/react-tree-es6/README.md

 ## Getting Started

-**It ONLY supports ES6 or above.** Read <https://hckhanh.github.io/react-tree-es6> for more details.
+**It ONLY supports ES6 and above.** Read <https://hckhanh.github.io/react-tree-es6> for more details.

 ## Installation